GuillermoEsteban/Thermopylon/README.md

-# Therrmopyl-n
+# Thermopylon
-A Homoioi Studios Production.
+A "Homoioi Studios" production.